Erreur32/MOTDs32/README.md

 Update:
 -------

-need to redownload the last version form gitlab, do the following:
+You Need to redownload (git pull) the lastest version form gitlab.

+do the following:

 ```bash
 $ git clone https://gitlab.echosystem.fr/Erreur32/MOTDs32.git